shusscar/shusscar/README.md

 　　　　　　　　　　　　　　　　　　⏔⏔⏔ ꒰ ᧔ෆ᧓ ꒱ ⏔⏔⏔

 HEY!!
-My name is Shu, I love Beyblade and many more!
+My name is Shu, but call me Heathcliff!
+I love Beyblade and many more!
 I am a yumeshipper, sharing status depend on who you/we're talking about.
 I love music and I play the guitar!
 My favourite genres are indie, rock, and bedroom pop.
 I also draw and write poems (only if I'm in the mood!)
 Take note, I am a very shy and awkward individual.
 I can be either sensitive or insensitive at times, please tell me if I go too far.
 Be my friend!

 　　　　　　　　　　　　　　　　　　──── ୨ৎ ────